-For decades, doctors and researchers have believed type 2 diabetes is a metabolic disorder.
+For decades, doctors and researchers believed that type 2 diabetes was a metabolic disorder.
 This type of disorder occurs when your body’s natural chemical processes don’t work properly.

 Currently, there isn’t enough evidence to fully support this idea.
 For now, doctors will continue to prevent and treat type 2 diabetes primarily with lifestyle changes and then introduce medication and insulin as options over time.

-Read on to learn more about the research that’s being done and the implications it may have on the treatment and prevention of type 2 diabetes.
+Read on to learn more about the research and the implications it may have on the treatment and prevention of type 2 diabetes.

-Type 1 diabetes, sometimes called juvenile diabetes because it’s often diagnosed in children and teens, is an autoimmune disease.
+Type 1 diabetes is an autoimmune disease.
+It’s often diagnosed in children and teens, but it

 In people with type 1 diabetes, the immune system mistakenly attacks the healthy tissues of the body and destroys the insulin-producing cells of the pancreas.
 The damage from these attacks prevents the pancreas from supplying insulin to the body.

 Without an adequate supply of insulin, cells can’t get the energy they need.
 Blood sugar levels rise, leading to symptoms such as frequent urination, increased thirst, and irritability.

 Type 2 diabetes occurs when your body becomes resistant to insulin and eventually can’t produce enough insulin.
 The hormone insulin moves glucose from your blood to your cells.
 Your cells convert glucose to energy.